 Figure 9.10.2.4-1: SEALDD client policy configuration request

-1. Based on policy received from the VAL server(e.g., Multi-modal flows alignment policy), or SEALDD server determines that the policy needs to be configured to the SEALDD client, the SEALDD server sends the SEALDD client policy configuration request to the SEALDD client.
+1. Based on policy received from the VAL server(e.g., Multi-modal flows alignment policy, Energy saving policy), or SEALDD server determines that the policy needs to be configured to the SEALDD client, the SEALDD server sends the SEALDD client policy configuration request to the SEALDD client.
+The SEALDD server may combine different policies which are updated to fulfill the energy saving requirements in the request.

 2. The SEALDD client performs authorization check to verify whether the SEALDD server is authorized to configure the SEALDD client policy.